spawnmarvel/azure-functions/README.md

 ## How to steps

 * Create an rg and add an azure function
+* Function name must be the same as the function you will create.
-* Select linux, Python and create a storage account
+* Select linux, Python, code consumption (serverless) and create a storage account
+* Application insight enable later
+* Deployment disable, git will be enabled later, now we just push with ps1
 * Identity, set the function app identity to be system assigned
-* On the storage account IAM, add role assignment function app identity to Storage Queue Data Contributor
+* On the storage account IAM, add role assignment function app identity to Storage Queue Data Contributor (Allows for read, write, and delete access to Azure Storage queues and queue messages)

 Note!
 Use correct security with auth-level, this is just an example.

-# Create function
+##  Create function

 https://learn.microsoft.com/en-us/azure/azure-functions/create-first-function-cli-python?tabs=windows%2Cbash%2Cazure-cli&pivots=python-mode-decorators